Oluwafemiokans/Coca-Cola-Company/README.md

 ## Business Questions

-1. Sum of total sales by Retailer
+1. What is the total sales by Retailer

-2. Sum of total sales by Brand
+2. What is the total sales by Brand

-3. Total sales by strategies
+3. What is the Total sales by strategies

 4. Sum of Units sold